sciter-sdk/pysciter/README.md

 * [HTML and CSS](https://sciter.com/developers/for-web-programmers/) rendering engine based on the H-SMILE core used in [HTMLayout](https://terrainformatica.com/a-homepage-section/htmlayout/),
 * JavaScript alike [Scripting engine](https://sciter.com/developers/sciter-docs/) – core of [TIScript](https://sciter.com/developers/for-web-programmers/tiscript-vs-javascript/) which by itself is based on [c-smile](https://c-smile.sourceforge.net/) engine,
 * Persistent [Database](https://sciter.com/docs/content/script/Storage.htm) (a.k.a.
 [JSON DB](https://terrainformatica.com/2006/10/what-the-hell-is-that-json-db/)) based on excellent DB products of [Konstantin Knizhnik](http://garret.ru/databases.html).
-* [Graphics](https://sciter.com/docs/content/sciter/Graphics.htm) module that uses native graphics primitives provided by each supported platform: Direct2D on Windows 7 and above, GDI+ on Windows XP, CoreGraphics on MacOS, Cairo on Linux/GTK.
+* [Graphics](https://sciter.com/docs/content/sciter/Graphics.htm) module that uses native graphics primitives provided by supported platforms: Direct2D on Windows 7 and above, GDI+ on Windows XP, CoreGraphics on MacOS, Cairo on Linux/GTK.
 Yet there is an option to use built-in [Skia/OpenGL](https://skia.org/) backend on each platform.
 * Network communication module, it relies on platform HTTP client primitives and/or [Libcurl](https://curl.haxx.se/).

 Internally it contains the following modules:

-* **CSS** – CSS parser and collection of parsed CSS rules, etc.
+* **CSS** – CSS parser and the collection of parsed CSS rules, etc.
 * **HTML DOM** – HTML parser and DOM tree implementation.
 * **layout managers** – collection of various layout managers – text layout, default block layout, flex layouts.
 Support of positioned floating elements is also here.
-This module does layout calculations heavy lifting.
-This module is also responsible for rendering of layouts.
+This module does the layout calculations heavy lifting.
+This module is also responsible for the rendering of layouts.
-* **input behaviors** – collection of built-in behaviors – code behind "active" DOM elements: `<input>`, `<select>`, `<textarea>`, etc.
+* **input behaviors** – a collection of built-in behaviors – code behind "active" DOM elements: `<input>`, `<select>`, `<textarea>`, etc.
 * **script module** – source-to-bytecode compiler and virtual machine (VM) with compacting garbage collector (GC).
 This module also contains runtime implementation of standard classes and objects: Array, Object, Function and others.
 * **script DOM** – runtime classes that expose DOM and DOM view (a.k.a. window) to the script.
-* **graphics abstraction layer** – abstract graphics implementation that isolates modules above from particular platform details
+* **graphics abstraction layer** – abstract graphics implementation that isolates the modules mentioned above from the particular platform details:
-    * Direct2D/DirectWrite graphics backend implementation (Windows);
+    * Direct2D/DirectWrite graphics backend (Windows);
-    * GDI+ graphics backend implementation (Windows);
+    * GDI+ graphics backend (Windows);
-    * CoreGraphics backend implementation (Mac OS X);
+    * CoreGraphics backend (Mac OS X);
-    * Cairo backend implementation (GTK on all platforms including Linuxes);
+    * Cairo backend (GTK on all Linux platforms);
     * Skia/OpenGL backend (all platforms)
 * **core primitives** – set of common primitives: string, arrays, hash maps and so on.

 Sciter supports all standard elements defined in HTML5 specification [with some additions](https://sciter.com/developers/for-web-programmers/).
-CSS extended to better support Desktop UI development, e.g. flow and flex units, vertical and horizontal alignment, OS theming.
+CSS is extended to better support the Desktop UI development, e.g. flow and flex units, vertical and horizontal alignment, OS theming.

-[Sciter SDK](https://sciter.com/download/) comes with demo "browser" with builtin DOM inspector, script debugger and documentation browser:
+[Sciter SDK](https://sciter.com/download/) comes with a demo "browser" with a builtin DOM inspector, script debugger and documentation viewer:

 ![Sciter tools](https://sciter.com/wp-content/uploads/2015/10/dom-tree-in-inspector-640x438.png)